jeremygray/pyfilesec/README.txt

 The motivation for developing pyFileSec is to better secure research data obtained from human subjects, e.g., in combination with PsychoPy or the Open Science Framework.
 The hope is that pyFileSec will be more widely useful.
-Command-line usage will make it accessible from non-python programs (e.g., EPrime via the ``Shell()`` command).
+Command-line usage will make it accessible from non-python programs, such as EPrime via the ``Shell()`` command.

 Several excellent Python packages are available for encryption.
 However, file security requires far more than just encryption.
-The main and potentially unique contribution of pyFileSec is that it aspires to provide secure file management tools having a low barrier to entry.
+The main and potentially unique contribution of pyFileSec is that it aspires to provide secure file- management with a low barrier to entry.
 These considerations motivate many of the design choices.

 The main functions provided include encryption: ``encrypt()``, ``decrypt()``,